g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 ```
 set interfaces ge-0/0/5 description to-IX-LAB
 set interfaces ge-0/0/5 flexible-vlan-tagging
 set interfaces ge-0/0/5 unit 120 description IX
 set interfaces ge-0/0/5 unit 120 vlan-id 120
 set interfaces ge-0/0/5 unit 120 family inet address 192.168.12.2/24
 ```
-Then, we can define the policy for this session, as I say before, we can start defining our communities (We'll create these communities in every router in our network):
+Next, we define the policies for these sessions.
+As mentioned, we’ll start by defining our BGP Communities.
+We will implement these across every router in our network to maintain consistency.

-Let's create the generic communities, the blackhole community, and the peering role communities.
+Let’s create generic communities for role identification, including the Blackhole community and specific peering roles:
 ```
 set policy-options community Customer members 65020:51
 set policy-options community IX members 65020:1620
 set policy-options community Provider members 65020:50
 set policy-options community Blackhole members 6450.:666
 ```
-In this step, we can make the blackhole community with a regex, this way we can inform the customer to export the routes with his own AS:666, and our routers will discard these routes.
+Note on Blackhole Community: By using a Regular Expression (regex), we can identify blackhole requests from various customer ASNs (e.g., 64501:666, 64502:666).
+This allows our routers to dynamically identify and discard traffic based on the customer’s specific AS.

-And, we can configure the specific community for each peering, to do more flexible policies.
+We can also configure granular communities for each neighbor to allow for more flexible routing policies:
 ```
 set policy-options community C1 members 65020:64501
 set policy-options community C2 members 65020:64502